Gabriel Arias Player Props: Guardians vs. Cardinals

-The Cleveland Guardians, including Gabriel Arias and his .519 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Jack Flaherty and the St. Louis Cardinals at Progressive Field, Saturday at 7:15 PM ET.
+Gabriel Arias -- with a slugging percentage of .538 in his past 10 games, including four extra-base hits -- will be in action for the Cleveland Guardians versus the St. Louis Cardinals, with Jordan Montgomery on the hill, on May 28 at 1:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-1) against the Cardinals.

 Gabriel Arias Game Info & Props vs. the Cardinals